dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ## Configure dlt sources and resources

 In the example below, the `google_sheets` source function is used to read selected tabs from Google Sheets.
-It takes several arguments that specify the spreadsheet, the tab names and the Google credentials to be used when extracting data.
+It takes several arguments that specify the spreadsheet, the tab names, and the Google credentials to be used when extracting data.

 ```python
 @dlt.source